tjmcode/MITxPRO-ToDoList/README.md

 # MITxPRO-ToDoList
-A React App implementing a To Do List implementing the CRUD model.
+A React App implementing a To Do List using the CRUD model.